1990 United States Senate elections: Oregon

 Republican Mark Hatfield was re-elected to a fifth term, defeating Democratic businessman Harry Lonsdale.
 Hatfield faced minimal opposition in the Republican primary, his only major competition was from environmentalist and former Eugene, Oregon mayoral candidate Randy Prince.
 Hatfield easily defeated Prince receiving nearly eighty percent of the vote.
 Lonsdale, who had founded the biotechnology company Bend Research, announced in early 1990 that he intended to challenge Hatfield over his ties to special interest groups, and his opposition to abortion rights.
-During the primary, Lonsdale largely ignored his Democratic opposition opting to directly critcize Hattfield.
+During the primary, Lonsdale largely ignored his Democratic opposition opting to directly criticize Hattfield.
 Despite close polling, Hatfield won all but four counties and won the popular vote by over seven points.